Aswan: Archaeological findings

 In February 2021, archaeologists from the Egyptian Ministry of Antiquities announced significant discoveries at an archaeological site called Shiha Fort in Aswan, namely a Ptolemaic period temple, a Roman fort, an early Coptic church and an inscription in hieratic script.
 According to Mostafa Waziri, the crumbling temple was decorated with palm leaf carvings and an incomplete sandstone panel that described a Roman emperor.
 Researcher Abdel Badie states more generally that the church contained ovens used to bake pottery, four rooms, a long hall, stairs, and stone tiles.

+In July 2024, a joint Egyptian–French archaeological expedition conducting an underwater photographic survey between the old Aswan Dam and the Aswan High Dam uncovered a trove of rock carvings, stelae, inscriptions, and miniature royal images submerged in the Nile near Aswan.
+The discoveries include representations of New Kingdom pharaohs Amenhotep III and Thutmose IV and Late Period rulers Psamtik II and Apries.
+Initial research suggests these finds, dating back to the Eighteenth Dynasty (c.
+1550–1295 BC) through the Late Period (c.
+747–332 BC), may shed new light on shifting political and religious practices in southern Egypt.
+These artifacts were initially discovered during the Nubian Monuments Rescue Campaign in the 1960s.

+In June 2025, archaeologists announced the discovery of three Old Kingdom tombs at the Qubbet el-Hawa necropolis.
+The tombs, dated to the late 6th Dynasty (circa 2300–2100 BCE), consist of vertical shafts, small courtyards, false doors, offering tables, and pottery vessels.
+Human remains were also recovered, with evidence suggesting that the tombs were later reused during the Middle Kingdom.
+Although some of the tombs lacked inscriptions, they still exhibited traditional burial architecture and customs, which, according to the archaeologists, may indicate that the individuals buried there had limited economic means.

 Geography

 Northern Tropic boundary

 The latitude of the city that would become Aswan – located at 24° 5′ 23″ – was an object of great interest to the ancient geographers and mathematicians.
 They believed that it was seated immediately under the tropic, and that on the day of the summer solstice, a vertically positioned staff cast no shadow.
 They noted that the sun's disc was reflected in a deep well (or pit) at noon.
-This statement is only approximately correct; at the summer solstice, the shadow was only 1/400 of the staff, and so could scarcely be discerned, and the northern limb of the Sun's disc would be nearly vertical.
-More than 2200 years ago, Greek polymath Eratosthenes used this information to calculate earth's circumference.
+This statement is only approximately correct.
+At the summer solstice, the shadow was only 1/400 of the staff, and so could scarcely be discerned, and the northern limb of the Sun's disc would be nearly vertical.
+Around 240 BC, Greek polymath Eratosthenes used this information to calculate Earth's circumference.